 If you live in a house that’s at risk of flooding, you should be able to continue to get affordable insurance for it.
-That’s because of a new scheme called Flood Re, which means most properties will be able to get insurance.
+That’s because of a scheme called Flood Re, introduced in 2016.

-A. Properties that cannot get insurance through this Flood Re scheme include new homes built after January 1st 2009, commercial properties (such as shops but not including certain bed and breakfast properties) and leasehold blocks of flats with four or more properties, or with fewer flats but where the freeholder doesn’t live in the block, aren’t included in the flood insurance scheme.
+- Leasehold blocks of flats with four or more properties, or with fewer flats but where the freeholder doesn’t live in the block.
 However, a leaseholder’s contents could be insured through this scheme.

-However, bed and breakfast properties that pay council tax (as opposed to business rates) and that are insured under an ordinary home insurance contract are covered, as are second homes and holiday homes, farm houses and cottages (but not outbuildings) and tenants’ contents insurance are covered.
+Bed and breakfast properties that pay council tax (as opposed to business rates) and that are insured under an ordinary home insurance are covered.
+Second homes and holiday homes are also covered by this scheme, as are farm houses and cottages (but not outbuildings).
+Tenants’ contents insurance are also covered.

 Q. I live in a house that’s been flooded before.
 Will I be able to get insurance?

-A. You should be able to get insurance under the new agreement.
+A. You should be able to get insurance under this flood insurance agreement.
 It won’t change the way you buy insurance and you won’t have to buy a ‘Flood Re’ policy.
 What should happen is that, if the insurer thinks your property qualifies, it will ask the flood insurance scheme to take on part of the risk.

-The introduction of the flood insurance scheme should mean there is more choice for properties at risk of flooding.
+The introduction of the flood insurance scheme has meant there’s been more choice for properties at risk of flooding.

 Q. Does this insurance agreement guarantee how much I’ll pay for insurance?